integrated-ethics/web/content/why-teach-ethics.md

 want to engage in conversations that explore ethical choices.
 Why is that?

-Most of today\'s traditional college students are from a cohort known as Generation Z. These are the students born during the years 1996-2010.
+Most of today's traditional college students are from a cohort known as Generation Z. These are the students born during the years 1996-2010.
 Many have written about the characteristics of Gen Zers.
 The partial list of Gen Z attributes that follows might increase your confidence